cjeong1021/monster-hunter-wiki/README.md

 ## React Components for MVP

 The React Component tree has two main branches, one for the Sidebar and one for the Details.
 Both branches get passed data that is obtained in the App component from the API.
 The Sidebar handles the data and filters it based on user input, outputting a list of monsters that match the filter criteria.
 If a user clicks on a monster in the list, it will Route the user to a url with the monster ID in it, which the Details component uses to filter the data passed from App to render information about the clicked monster.

 ![MVP Components](https://user-images.githubusercontent.com/14892355/172912576-6eeb178d-aa09-4703-964a-c1dea08ccfe3.jpeg)

 ## Extra Features

-## Code Snippet

-Use this section to include a brief code snippet of functionality that you are proud of an a brief description.
-Code snippet should not be greater than 10 lines of code.
+Features that were added after MVP was reached were:

+- Favorites
+- Related Monsters

+# Favorites

+The Favorites functionality was done by adding another state to the App that would hold favorited monsters and display it in a dropdown menu at the top of the app page.
+There needed to be some logic to add a monster to favorites if it was not already in favorites, or remove it if it was already in favorites.

 ```
-function reverse(string) {
+function addFaves() {
-	// here is the code to reverse a string of text
+    if (props.monsterHistory.includes(props.monster)) {
+      let newArray = props.monsterHistory.filter(
+        (monster) => monster !== props.monster
+      );
+      props.setMonsterHistory(newArray);
+      setFaves('+');
+    } else {
+      props.setMonsterHistory([...props.monsterHistory, props.monster]);
+      setFaves('-');
     }
+  }
 ```

+# Related Monsters

+The Related Monsters functionality lets users see monsters that share similar data like species.
+This was done by reusing the same filter functionality from the Filter component and added the function to the Details component, rendering another list of monsters below the data being displayed.

+## User Stories

+- As a user, I want to quickly browse for the monster I am looking for and see related info about the monster I select.
+- As a user, I want to keep track of monsters related to the one I am searching so that I can see info about them as well.
+- As a user, I want to keep track of my favorites so I can quickly look up details about them without searching